 The easiest way to configure Nyquist appliances is to obtain configuration settings from the Nyquist server by selecting Get Configuration From Server.
-However, you can manually configure an appliance through the appliance's Web UI when Standalone Operation is enabled (see "Standalone Operation Configuration Settings" on page 11).
+However, you can manually configure an appliance through the appliance's Web UI when Standalone Operation is enabled (see "Standalone Operation Configuration Settings" on page 12).

-To configure your Nyquist appliance:
+To manually configure your Nyquist appliance:

-- 1 On the appliance Web UI's main page, select Configuration Settings. - 2 Select your desired settings as described in Table 5 on page 10 for normal configuration, or Table 6 on page 12 for Standalone Operation configuration. - 3 Select Save.
+- 1 On the appliance Web UI's main page, select Configuration Settings. - 2 Select or view the settings as described in Table 5 on page 10 for normal configuration, or Table 6 on page 13 for Standalone Operation configuration. - 3 Select Save.